List

 Unzip a list of [[a b] [c d]…] into [[a c …] [b d …]]

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameter

-: the list to work on
+_L: the list to work on

 Example